Information for Parents

 What happens if students become ill while they are abroad?

 In the event of a medical emergency, wherever possible, students should contact their own insurance company in the first instance.
-However, if they are relying solely on RGU’s Travel Cover then they should contact Global Response., especially before incurring any substantial costs for hospital admissions, surgery etc. Their number is on the Student Travel Information Card.
+However, if they are relying solely on RGU’s Travel Cover then they should contact IMG (International Medical Group), especially before incurring any substantial costs for hospital admissions, surgery etc. Their number is on the Student Travel Information Card.

 If it is a routine medical problem, they should go to a local doctor.
 The host institution should be able to provide information on providers that they recommend.